-- Kinship Guardian Assistant Payments (Kin-GAP) and other similar guardianship payments are also excluded from annual income. - These payments serve as an alternative to foster care and are now interpreted as equivalent to foster care payments.
+- Kinship Guardian Assistance Payments (Kin-GAP), kinship care payments, and other similar guardianship payments are also excluded from annual income. - These payments serve as an alternative to foster care and are now interpreted as equivalent to foster care payments.

-LUMP-SUM ADDITIONS TO FAMILY ASSETS (COUNTED AS ASSETS)
+LUMP-SUM ADDITIONS TO FAMILY ASSETS